-Hosted loyalty programs in their combination with bonus points, personal identification cum payment cards and multichannel marketing platforms are quite a common feature of today’s shopping experience.
+Hosted loyalty programs in their combination with bonus points, personal identification cum payment cards and multichannel marketing platforms are quite a common feature in contemporary consumer experience.
 Almost everywhere cashiers keep strenuously reminding you to scan your personal loyalty card (let this be PAYBACK, Deutschlandcard, Plenti or any other).
 And each time you do, you’re selling some of your personal data for bonus-points, coupons and miles.

-Looking into the mirror of my brand new loyalty card I just felt how it wanted to tell me something.
+Looking into the mirror of my brand new loyalty card I felt it wanted to tell me something.
 Perhaps like that:

 “Hey, welcome to capitalism 4.0!
-I am your personal loyalty card – and I am watching you!
+I am your personal loyalty card – and I shall be watching you!
 From now on you are an esteemed member of our growing community.
 Look at how I reward you with points for every purchase you make and for all the faithfulness you show us as a customer.
-Yet, it’s your money which you spend, and it is also for your convenience that I can store and process all the data your transactions create.
-I can send you personalized ads and I’ll help to create some valuable products for you – I mean those kinds of information and those kinds of things that you really want to have.
+It’s your money which you spend, and it is also for your convenience that I can store and process all the data your transactions create.
+I can send you personalized ads and I’ll help to create some valuable benefits for you – I mean those kinds of information and those kinds of products that you really want to have.
 From now on I’ll develop the capacity of keeping track with your transactions.
 Therefore, always keep in mind that what I value is you!
 I’ll just be the mirror of your moneyness!”

 Nevertheless, let me add a few reflections:

-However, back to my original confusion: I have no clue whether or not PAYBACK and similar companies think broad enough about the institutions and technologies they create and, more importantly, with what kind of morality or philosophy their management envisions and weighs the possibilities, powers, responsibilities, dangers and benefits that may ensue from the fusion of payment with personal data, producer-consumer communality and the issuance of special currencies like bonus points.
+However, back to my original confusion: I have no clue whether or not PAYBACK and similar companies think broad enough about the institutions and technologies they create and, more importantly, with what kind of morality or philosophy their managements envision and weigh the possibilities, powers, responsibilities, dangers and benefits that may ensue from the fusion of payment with personal data, producer-consumer communality and the issuance of special currencies like bonus points.
 Certainly they are pioneers in a new age of money.

 Mirror, mirror on the card, who is the smartest in the art?